Sunglasses (Including Prescription Sunglasses)

 The Problem with UV Light

-By the time you are in your 20s, you’ll have absorbed 80% of the the total UV light that your eyes ought to.
+- By the time you are in your 20s, you’ll have absorbed 80% of the the total UV light that your eyes can handle.
 In other words, there’s lots of UV light out there and we really should be protecting ourselves from it because there’s not much that we can tolerate.

-Sunglasses block UV light, but so do regular prescription glasses thanks to their special coatings.
+Sunglasses block UV light, but regular clear prescription glasses can do that too with special coatings.
 So why do we need sunglasses?
-Well, a couple of reasons:
+Well, a few reasons: